 Send pulses to specific segments

-We don't have to tell you it's important to pulse your entire organization.
+We do not have to tell you it is important to pulse your entire organization.
 Understanding how employees are feeling and getting a picture of the overall health of your organization's culture is invaluable.
-But it's also important to collect targeted feedback from certain locations and workgroups, and that's where pulsing by segment comes in.
+But it is also important to collect targeted feedback from certain locations and workgroups, and that is where pulsing by segment comes in.
 In addition to the main Engage pulse question, you can also send additional pulses to your segments.

 Learn more about segment pulsing in detail.

 Once users are assigned to a segment and/or a filter, you can select and view data in a more sophisticated way.
 Just keep an eye out for a filter on the left panel of the responses, suggestions, and Cheers tabs.
 Choose the desired segments, filters, and boom, you are done.
 You can also filter by segment with Visualize as well.

 Note: To protect anonymity, when a user is assigned to a particular segment is changed from one segment to another, their past responses will remain with the original segment.
 Their responses will only be included in the new segment for all surveys going forward, but will not be moved retroactively unless you reach out to your Customer Success contact or to email@example.com who can backfill your segment data for you.

 Viewing data by segment allows you to view both the quantitative and qualitative survey responses, graphs, numbered responses, and additional feedback.
 You can also view suggestions, Cheers, and Visualize data by segment.
 Selecting multiple segments will allow you to see the combined results from the chosen segments.